JanDeDobbeleer/oh-my-posh/docs/docs/segment-spotify.md

 ## What

-Show the currently playing song in the Spotify MacOS client.
-Only available on MacOS for obvious reasons.
+Show the currently playing song in the Spotify MacOS/Windows client.
-Be aware this can make the prompt a tad bit slower as it needs to get a response from the Spotify player using Applescript.
+Be aware this can make the prompt a tad bit slower as it needs to get a response from the Spotify player.

 ## Sample Configuration